 Sometimes you literally get absorbed in fantasy or inner conversation.
 When some thought or situation is strong enough to affect you emotionally, you can’t focus on any real task at hand.
 You keep imagining and thinking about it, and this experience feels more real and important than reality itself.
 This can be both a negative and positive experience.

 For example, a situation in your relationship can put you in this state when you overanalyze it.
-You can be that immersed in thinking about it that you forget to actually deal with the situation in real life!
+You can be so immersed in thinking about it that you forget to actually deal with the situation in real life!

 It feels like reality is not good enough